The University of Oregon follows spelling and usage conventions in The American Heritage Dictionary of the English Language.

 toward [not towards]

-In the case of theater vs. theatre, we allow exceptions only in the listing of the names of theaters that use the variant spelling.
+In the case of theater vs. theatre, we allow exceptions only in the listing of the names of buildings or academic units that use the variant spelling.

-Robinson Theatre, University Theatre, and James F. Miller Theatre Complex
+Robinson Theatre, University Theatre, James F. Miller Theatre Complex, Department of Theatre Arts

 Accents or hyphens are sometimes essential for spelling or pronouncing a word correctly.
 See also Diacritical Marks under Punctuation.